lucasondel/ExpFamilyDistributions.jl/docs/src/delta.md

 # δ-Distributions

-Maximum likelihood (ML) or Maximum A Posteriori inference is a special case of Bayesian inference where the posterior is assumed to be a Dirac delta distribution:
+Maximum likelihood (ML) and Maximum A Posteriori inference are special cases of Bayesian inference where the posterior is assumed to be a Dirac δ distribution:
 ```math
 \begin{aligned}
 \delta_{\mu}(x) &= \delta(x - \mu) = \begin{cases}